kamaleshv44/smart-crop-field-protection/README.md

 - Low power consumption design

 **How it Works:**
 The system continuously checks soil moisture.
 If the soil is dry, it activates the water pump.
-If an obstacle is detected (like an animal or human), a buzzer is triggered to scare it away.
+If an obstacle is detected (like an animal or human), a buzzer is triggered to scare it away and send a alert message to the owner of the filed via sms.

 **Circuit Diagram:**
 circuit diagram available in 'circuit_diagram' image file.